-Just be sure to use all credits within a year of the date that you booked your original flight before they expire.
-It is also important to remember that these fare credits are not transferable to other people, so they have to be used by the same person from the original ticket.
+While the credits you get from this process no longer expire, it is important to remember that these fare credits are not transferable to other people (unless you booked Southwest’s new Wanna Get Away Plus fare announced in 2022).
+So they have to be used by the same person whose name was on the original ticket.

 3. Go Crazy with Tentative Points Bookings!

 But if you are making more speculative and tentative bookings, fare sales are the best times to use your Rapid Rewards points.
 Why?
-Because points reservations are fully refundable and even more flexible than cash bookings.
-If you book a flight with points during a sale and later cancel it, those points will be redeposited to your account with no restrictions.
-Plus, the $5.60 per flight airport security fee that you must pay with money (not points) can be refunded directly to your credit card too.
-In short, points reservations don’t have the limitation of having only one year to use a cancellation credit.
+Because points reservations are fully refundable with no credits to keep track of or try to combine down the road.
+If you book a flight with points during a sale and later cancel it, those points will be redeposited to your account with no restrictions (and the $5.60 per flight airport security fee that you must pay with money can be refunded directly to your credit card too).
+I find using Rapid Rewards points easier to track when I’m changing and rebooking flights multiple times.

 Of course, if you don’t have points, by all means make those cash bookings – even tentative ones – knowing you can take advantage of Southwest’s price drop fare credit policy.
 And remember also that all fares, whether booked with points or cash, are fully refundable for 24 hours.
 So if I think a deal will go fast, I book it right away, take the day to talk it over with my husband or other family members, and cancel if needed before the 24 hours expires.